google/built_collection.dart/README.md

 hash maps.
 They also use the cached hash code to speed up repeated comparisons.

-## Built Collections Require Generic Type Parameters

-A `List<dynamic>` is error-prone because it can be assigned to a `List` of any type without warning.
-So, all Built Collections must be created with explicit element, key or value types.

 ## Built Collections Avoid Copying Unnecessarily